Stock market today: Wall Street is holding steadier, but higher bond yields keep biting

 NEW YORK (AP) — Wall Street is holding a bit steadier Thursday, and stocks are mixed following their sharp two-day slide.

 Cisco Systems helped lead the way and rose 4.1%.
-It reported stronger profit and revenue for the latest quarter than analysts expected.
+The maker of networking equipment reported stronger profit and revenue for the latest quarter than analysts expected.

 Stocks broadly have been retreating in August following a torrid first seven months of the year.
 That’s in part because a swift rise in bond yields is forcing a reassessment of how much to pay for stocks.